jckw/until.dev/README.md

 - [ ] Auto-refund should not refund fees
 - [ ] Update the weekend.systems website to mention Fundbit so people don't get confused when they see the Stripe charge
-- [ ] Add Terms and Conditions that specify the fees will not be refunded
+- [ ] Add Terms and Conditions, Privacy Policy that specify the fees will not be refunded
 - [ ] Error UI for when a payment fails (Sonner?)
 - [ ] Add Sentry, Plausible
+- [ ] SSR

 ### Future Features